mota494/42_Born2BeRoot/README.md

 `sudo apt-get install ufw`: installs the UFW package

-`sufo ufw enable`: enables the UFW
+`sudo ufw enable`: enables the UFW

 `sudo ufw status numbered`: check if the UFW is active or not